 Simmons remains in Philadelphia and the trade watch continues for PA sports bettors.

 With a player draft still to participate in, the Sixers selected Tennessee guard Jaden Springer with the 28th pick of the first round.
-A late first-round pick didn’t have much effect on betting markets for those gambling in PA.
+A late first-round pick didn’t have much effect on betting markets for those online gambling in PA.

 The 6-foot-4 guard from Charlotte, North Carolina, led the Volunteers in scoring at 12.5 points per game to go with 3.5 rebounds and 2.9 assists per game this past season as a freshman.
 He earned Southeastern Conference (SEC) All-Freshman honors.